Edwards County Fair 4-H Project Information

 Identification labels (sewn on or use a safety pin, no straight pins may be used):

-- Attach labels on inside of garment (back of neck, center of waistband, or left end of apron band).
-Label each piece of exhibit.
+• Attach labels on inside of garment (back of neck, center of waistband, or left end of apron band).
+Label each piece of the exhibit.

 Educational Exhibit Classes

-Educational exhibit classes offere exhibitors the chance to share with others what they learned in the Sewing & Textile Design project.
-Exhibits may be in the form of a poster, notebook or display.
+Educational exhibit classes offer exhibitors the opportunity to share what they learned in the Sewing & Textile Design project with others.
+Exhibits may be in the form of a poster, notebook, or display.
 No card table displays are allowed.

 Recycled Clothing Project

 The Recycled Clothing Project consists of an item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
-Could be remaking/redesigning a garment, re-purposing a clothing item for new use, etc. Must include sewing of some kind.
-An index card (no larger than 4" x 6") MUST accompany entry describing the recycled materials and how they were used in the entry.
+Could be remaking/redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
+An index card (no larger than 4" x 6") MUST accompany the entry describing the recycled materials and how they were used.

 4-H Shopping in Style

-4-H members learn what clothing styles look best on them while they also gain skills in building a versatile wardrobe and staying within their budget.
-Each year enrolled in Shopping in Style builds on the previous year's learning experience.
+4-H members learn which clothing styles look best on them while they also gaining skills in building a versatile wardrobe and staying within their budget.
+Each year, enrollment in Shopping in Style builds on the previous year's learning experience.
 (4-H Shopping in Style replaces the former 4-H project Buymanship.)

 Shopping in Style Fashion Revue